How to do the GAPS Diet with Histamine Intolerance

 #1 – Food

 All proteins contain the amino acid histidine.
-Through microbial action the histidine is converted to histamine.
+Through microbial action, the histidine in protein is converted to histamine.
 So all foods that are fermented during their production contain histamine and even foods that are not fermented will have more histamine if they are not fresh, such as leftovers.
 Histamine levels can also be high in certain non-fermented foods like oranges, spinach & cinnamon.
-The biggest culprits on the GAPS Protocol can be the bone broth, fermented foods, cultured dairy & nuts.
+The biggest culprits on the GAPS Protocol would be bone broth, fermented foods, cultured dairy & nuts.
 Leftover meat can also be an issue as batch cooking is a helpful tool for GAPS.

 High histamine foods: